lmc2179/lmc2179.github.io/drafts/decisions.md

 ```
 ![Threshold vs Average payoff](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/decisions/chart_1.png)

 Our $y_*$ is very close to optimal on this data set.
-It is much better than the sklearn default of $\frac{1}{2}$.
+It is much better in average payoff terms than the sklearn default of $\frac{1}{2}$.

-Note that in the above example we calculate the out-of-sample confusion matrix `cm`, and estimate the average out-of-sample payoff as `np.sum(cm * payoff) / np.sum(cm)`.
-We could also use this as a metric for model selection, letting us directly select the model that makes the best decisions on average.
+Note that in the above example we calculate the out-of-sample confusion matrix `cm`, and estimate the average out-of-sample payoff as `np.sum(cm * payoff) / np.sum(cm)`. **We could also use this as a metric for model selection, letting us directly select the model that makes the best decisions on average.**

 # When _is_ the optimal threshold $y_* = \frac{1}{2}?$